-Rule 6 of the Federal Rules of Civil Procedure provides the following instructions for computing and extending time periods specified in those rules:
+Rule 6 of the Federal Rules of Civil Procedure provides the following instructions for computing and extending time periods specified in those rules.
+You can save time and increase your knowledge with a good practice guide for federal trial attorneys.

 - Time periods stated in “days” are calendar days.
 Accordingly, count the days, including intermediate Saturdays, Sundays, and legal holidays.